aroccon/MHIT36/README.md

 - 11/02/25: Up to cuFFT plan, adding comments step by step
 - 12/02/25: Compile and run on Leonardo + makefile for Leo
 - 13/02/25: Adaption to work with only one grid descriptor and pencils along y and z only (0,1,1).
 Everythign seems fine
+- 14/02/25: Pencil update on y and z look also fine and working, all basic elements seems to be ready